 For common understanding, "rates" refers to the collective monthly fixed charges and volumetric rates billed to existing customers.
 "System Development Fees" is a general term used for water, water resources and wastewater system development fees (SDFs) and stormwater development impact fees (DIFs).
 Water, water resources and wastewater SDFs are assessed at the time of permitting for the right to access existing system capacity or for payment of a proportionate share of the capital cost required for capacity to meet the potential demand the new customer is expected to place on the system.
 SDFs ensure that growth pays for the cost of growth.
-Also paid at permitting, stormwater development impact fees are a proportionate share of the cost to add stormwater capital facilities to manage the runoff created by the impervious surfaces of new construction in the Plum Creek or Cherry Creek Basin.
+Also paid at permitting, stormwater capital facilities to manage the runoff created by the impervious surfaces of new construction in the Plum Creek or Cherry Creek Basin.